Snapshot virtual tour

 The Big Woods Trail goes through the most varied terrain in the park.
 This loop may feature a wildflower carpet in spring, cool shade in summer, and brilliant fall colors.
 The trail takes its name from the remnant of Big Woods landscapes in the area.

-Begin your Sakatah Lake Park experience at the park office.
-In addition to camper registration and supplies, visitors can rent canoes or kayaks, check out fishing poles, latch onto a birding kit, or sign out a GPS unit.
+In addition to camper registration and supplies, visitors can rent canoes or kayaks, check out fishing poles, or sign out a birding kit.
 Why not pick up a souvenir from the Nature Store before you leave?

 Sakatah Lake State Park features 62 wooded campsites, 14 of which have electricity.
 Each site has a picnic table and fire ring.
 If you have questions about sites and your equipment, call the park for help selecting the most appropriate site.
 Campsites can be reserved up to 120 days in advance.
 The park has one camper cabin.